-Gladiators were not only slaves, prisoners of war or criminals, they could also be free citizens of Rome, who were tempted by the chance to gain wealth or the opportunity to win fame as a good warrior.
+Gladiators were not only slaves, prisoners of war or criminals; they could also be free citizens of Rome, eager to gain wealth or the opportunity to win fame as a good warrior.
 However, there were cases when, paradoxically, the profession of a gladiator, among whom most were slaves, was one of the options not to become a slave.

 Marcus Attilius made a great impression among the audience thanks to his fights, he also had to arouse the admiration of an artist who immortalized his fights and achievements during his graffiti career in Pompeii, which was discovered in 2007.
 On graffiti we can notice the letter “V” next to Attilius (vicit), which meant victory, and with Raecius Felix the letter “M” (missus), which meant failure and pardon.